 Get the latest news and events on their facebook page: www.facebook.com/CarlisleRepairCafe

-Carlisle Repair Cafe is open from 10am until 1pm at Botcherby Community Centre on the last Saturday of the month.
+Carlisle Repair Cafe is open from 10am until 1pm at Botcherby Community Centre on the first Saturday of the month.

 The Repair Cafe also plays host to a regular clothes swap, if you’ve got a top, a dress, some shoes, whatever, that just aren’t doing it for you, maybe they’re someone else’s dream.
 Bring them in and take home something that does do it for you.